What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 • Set a real maximum and let proxy bidding work.
 Sniping does not pay on a soft close, and bids are final.

 • Use the median, not the headline.
-The typical Moment clears around 105,000 points; the seven-figure FIFA and NFL Draft lots are the exception, not the rule.
+The typical Moment clears around the median above; the seven-figure FIFA and NFL Draft lots are the exception, not the rule.

 • Match the format to your goal.
 Chase a 1-Point Drop for the cheap thrill (one per year), bid an auction for the lot nobody is dropping, and check eligibility before you commit.